History of Berliner FC Dynamo (1978–1989): East German champions and the loss of Lutz Eigendorf (1978–1979)

 BFC Dynamo defeated 1.
 FC Union Berlin with 1–8 and then 7–1 in the round of 16 of the 1978-79 FDGB-Pokal.
 Riediger scored a hat-trick in both legs.
 He amassed eight goals against 1.
 FC Union Berlin in the round.
 The 1978–79 season marked a change in East German football.
-BFC Dynamo opened the 1978-79 DDR-Oberliga with ten consecutive wins and thus set a new record for the number of consecutive wins at the start of a league season.
+BFC Dynamo opened the 1978-79 DDR-Oberliga with ten consecutive wins and thus set a record for the number of consecutive wins at the start of a league season.
 The previous record was held by SG Dynamo Dresden, who had won seven consecutive matches at the opening of the 1972-73 DDR-Oberliga.
 The team met SG Dynamo Dresden away on the 11th matchday.
 SG Dynamo Dresden stood in second place in the league.
 The match was played in front of 33,000 spectators at Dynamo-Stadion in Dresden on 2 December 1978.
 Hartmut Schade scored 1-0 for SG Dynamo Dresden in the 57th minute.
 The match eventually ended in a 1–1 draw after an equaliser by Hans-Jürgen Riediger in the 68th minute on a pass from Lutz Eigendorf.
 The match was marked by unrest, with numerous fans of both teams arrested.
-The inexperienced linesman Günter Supp should allegedly have missed an offside on Riediger in the situation that led up to the equaliser.
+The inexperienced linesman Günter Supp had missed a clear offside position on Riediger in the situation that led up to the equaliser.
 Snowballs were thrown at the departing BFC Dynamo team bus after the match.
 BFC Dynamo then defeated BSG Chemie Böhlen 6–0 at home on the 12th matchday on 9 December 1978 and FC Karl-Marx-Stadt 1–2 away on the 13th matchday on 16 December 1978.
 The team finished the first half of the season as Herbstmeister.
-BFC Dynamo had won 25 points during the first half of the season and thus also set a new record for the number of points won during the first half of a season in the DDR-Oberliga under the current format.
+BFC Dynamo had won 25 points during the first half of the season and thus also set a record for the number of points won during the first half of a season in the DDR-Oberliga under the current format.
 The team had won 12 matches and played one draw in its first 13 matches in the 1978-79 DDR-Oberliga.